-While there are multiple theories about the origins of this word, it is commonly used in the tanakh as ‘sky’, often alongside the word for land, ‘erets’, to represent creation in its entirety.
-Broken down, into sham-mayim, it literally means ‘there, water’, which could reflect early Jewish attempts to make sense of rain and the sky.
+While there are multiple theories about the origins of this word, it is commonly used in the tanakh as ‘sky’, often alongside the word for land, erets, to represent creation in its entirety.
+Broken down into sham-mayim it literally means ‘there, water’, which could reflect early attempts to make sense of rain and the sky.

 Yareakh (ya-re-akh) / moon

-The word yareakh is even more ancient than the Hebrew language and can be found in other semitic languages, including Southern Arabic and Geez, where it means ‘new moon’.
-Like shemesh (sun), the yareakh was seen as a god in ancient times; a belief Jewish sages tried to eradicate by replacing the word with levanna (‘white’).
-Yareakh, whose ‘akh‘ is a guttural sound typical in Hebrew, is also the title of this song by one of Israel’s most loved singers, Shlomo Artzi.
+The word yareakh is even more ancient than the Hebrew language and can be found in other Semitic languages, including Southern Arabic and Geez, where it means ‘new moon’.
+Like shemesh (sun), the yareakh was seen as a god in ancient times; a belief Jewish sages tried to eradicate by replacing the word with levanna (white).
+Yareakh, with its guttural ‘akh’ sound that is typical in Hebrew, is also the title of a song by one of Israel’s most loved singers, Shlomo Artzi.